east-sussex-county-council/Escc.ClientDependencyFramework/README.md

 NuGet
 -----

-This project is published as a set of NuGet packages to our private feed.
+This project is published to our private NuGet feed.
 We use [NuBuild](https://github.com/bspell1/NuBuild) to make creating NuGet packages really easy, and [reference our private feed using a nuget.config file](http://blog.davidebbo.com/2014/01/the-right-way-to-restore-nuget-packages.html).

-### Our fork of ClientDependency
-The NuGet version number of this fork is deliberately higher (1.9.9.x) than the original so that it will be favoured over the original when resolving dependencies.
-However, it is kept lower than 2.0.0.0 so that it will be compatible with [Umbraco](https://github.com/umbraco/Umbraco-CMS/), which depends on versions below 2.0.0.0.

 ### Escc.ClientDependencyFramework